🌑 CURIOUS ABOUT SHADOW WORK? → DOWNLOAD THE FREE STARTER KIT

 It also offers a more gentle way to begin understanding and working with them.

-Shadow work brings awareness to these patterns so they can soften and change through integration rather than control.
+Shadow work brings awareness to these patterns so they can gradually soften and change through understanding, integration, and self-compassion rather than force or control.

 How to Do Shadow Work Safely?